MiguelZea12/MiguelZea12/README.md

 ## Hi there 👋
 I am a Software Engineering student, focused on the application and web systems development industry.
 During my studies I have been able to obtain knowledge in programming languages ​​such as C++, advanced Python, which is why I have carried out projects with Python and the Django and Flask framework.
 I am currently learning to be a Data Engineer, since I am interested in that world.
-Additionally, during my studies I have become certified as a Scrum Master in Platzi and carried out projects and recently led a team.
+Additionally, during my studies I have become certified as a Scrum Master and carried out projects and recently led a team.

 # Education.
 - Pontificia Universidad Catolica del Ecuador - Sede Manabi.